pragmint/open-practices/practices/perform-automated-code-analysis.md

 - _Early Integration Reduces Friction_ – Teams that surface static code analysis results directly in the developer’s IDE tend to resolve issues faster and with less frustration.
 When feedback is delayed to CI or post-push review, issues are often skipped or rushed because the developer has already context-switched.
 By contrast, showing issues inline -- right when code is being written -- leads to higher-quality fixes and builds better habits over time.
 The sooner the feedback appears, the more likely it is to be acted on.
 Integrate tools into editors like VS Code or JetBrains, not just your CI, to reduce disruption and encourage learning.

 - _Use the Right Tools for the Job_ – Not all static code analysis tools are equally effective across languages or tech stacks.
 Teams often adopt a single tool out of convenience, only to find it lacks precision in certain environments; this leads to false positives or missed issues.
 A better approach is to assess tools based on the codebase, language, and team needs, combining general-purpose and language-specific tools where appropriate.
 A lightweight multi-tool setup, tuned per language, often outperforms an all-in-one solution.

+- _Avoid tyrannical metrics_ - Tools that calculate a numerical quality or complexity score are useful as a general compass, but reach a point of diminishing returns quickly and can even be detrimental to overall codebase cohesion if you start chasing perfect numbers.

 ## Deciding to Polish or Pitch